flycheck/flycheck/doc/user/installation.rst

 tools are required for a particular language.

-Many of these programs are available in the package repositories of Linux distributions or in Homebrew_ for OS X.  Others can be installed with standard package managers such as Rubygems, NPM, Cabal, etc.
+Many of these programs are available in the package repositories of Linux distributions or in Homebrew_ for macOS.
+Others can be installed with standard package managers such as Rubygems, NPM, Cabal, etc.

 .. _Homebrew: http://brew.sh